theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions/extraction-parameters.md

 progressstate: 5
 ---

-The Xtract Universal Designer can run extractions by passing runtime parameters and other options.
+The Xtract Universal Designer can run extractions by passing parameters that define how data is extracted from the source.

-### Run an Extraction

-The extraction parameters define how data is extracted from the source.
+The following categories of extraction parameters are available:

+- [Extraction](#extraction) parameters affect the extraction type and destination.
+- [Source](#source) parameters affect the SAP connection settings.
+- [Custom](#custom) parameters correspond to the user-defined runtime parameters or [SQL parameters](./xu-parameter-sql) of an extraction.

-They are set under *Runtime Parameters* in the "Run Extraction" window.
+The parameters can be accessed in the "Run Extraction" window. <br>

-![Extraction parameters](/img/content/xu/xu_run_extraction_param_gen_2.png){:class="img-responsive"}

 Select an extraction in the Main Window Overview and click **[Run]** to open the "Run Extraction" window.
 For more information see [Running an extraction](../getting-started/run-an-extraction)).

+![Extraction parameters](/img/content/xu/xu_run_extraction_param_gen_2.png){:class="img-responsive"}

 ### Extraction